Florida Left Lane Law: Rules & Penalties (2026)

 • Passing on the right is typically legal as long as it’s safe

 Have you ever been stuck behind a slow car in the left lane?
-In Florida, too-slow drivers in the left lane aren’t just frustrating—they’re also breaking the law.
-Take a closer look at the Florida left lane law.
+In Florida, too-slow drivers in the left lane aren’t just frustrating — they’re also breaking the law.
+Take a closer look at the Florida left lane law and what it could mean if you’re involved in a collision.

 Free Case Review